Irish General Election: Main Parties Neck and Neck with Days to Polling Day

 An opinion poll published by the Irish Independent newspaper on Sunday 24th showed the three main parties on very similar levels of support, as are the “independents”.
 Fine Gael have fallen back and are now on 22% whilst Fianna Fail and Sinn Fein are on 20% respectfully.
 “Independents”, a broad category which includes the white right-wing party “Independent Ireland”, but also many dozens of others across the political spectrum, is on 19%.

-The remaining fifth of the electorate are divided between Aontu, a populist split From Sinn Fein, which is now on 5%; the Labour Party, which has never recovered from its years of betrayal in coalition with the right on 4%; the Social Democrats who split from Labour and sit marginally to its left on 5%; the Green Party which has lost support as a result of its participation in the outgoing coalition government on 3%; and the left alliance People Before Profit-Solidarity on 2%.
+The remaining fifth of the electorate are divided between Aontu, a populist split from Sinn Fein, which is now on 5%; the Labour Party, which has never recovered from its years of betrayal in coalition with the right on 4%; the Social Democrats who split from Labour and sit marginally to its left on 5%; the Green Party which has lost support as a result of its participation in the outgoing coalition government on 3%; and the left alliance People Before Profit-Solidarity on 2%.

 A Coalition Government is Certain but Which Parties Uncertain